sgchun/nps/README.md

 > Residual Deviance: 1652 &nbsp; &nbsp; &nbsp; &nbsp; AIC: 1656
 > Done

-### Running NPS on Test set #2 using LSF clusters
+### Running NPS on test set #2 using LSF clusters

 Running NPS on LSF is similar to running it on SGE clusters.
-The memory limit is specified by `bsub -R 'rusage[mem=4000]'`
+The memory limit is specified by `bsub -R 'rusage[mem=4000]'`.

 ```bash
 cd nps-1.0.0/